CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 ## Linking

 The final step of generating an executable is linking.
-This is where our object files get linked together, and all our addresses get finalized.
+This is where our object files get linked together, and our placeholder addresses get replaced with their final values.
 The linker for GCC is `ld`.
-However, GCC will use the `collect2` utility under the hood, which is a wrapper around `ld`.
+However, GCC will use the `collect2` utility which is a wrapper around `ld`.

-We can finish linking our program with `g++`.
-By default, `g++` will automatically link against things like the standard library implementation for GCC, `libstdc++.so`.
-Here's the final command we'll use:
+We will finish linking our program with `g++`.
+By default, `g++` will link against things like the C++ standard library implementation, `libstdc++.so`.
+Here is the final command we'll use:

 ```bash
 g++ hello_world.o -o hello_world